 6. Sign up for fare alerts

 If you don’t want to constantly have to check airfares manually (as I like to do for some insane reason), then sign up for fare alerts.
-I love Google Flights which you can find at the bottom of the page.
-See screenshot above.
+Many sites offer this free service including Google, Kayak and Hopper.
+See Google screenshot above.

 7. Hold your airfares for free for 24 hours

 Many consumers in the US don’t realize that the Department of Transportation (DOT) has stated that all US and foreign carriers have to allow consumers the ability “to hold a reservation at the quoted fare for 24 hours without payment or allow a reservation to be cancelled within 24 hours without penalty.”
 See here for the DOT’s full rule (PDF).
 However, if you’re booking a ticket with fewer than seven days before you fly, this rule doesn’t apply.